 The Practitioners Forum

-The underlying purpose of this proposal is to promote and affirm the expertise of the ground level practitioner as a crucial element in the delivery of good services.
+Here is another paper that will be revised and uploaded on the new mental health site.
+The underlying purpose of this proposal was to promote and affirm the expertise of the ground level practitioner as a crucial element in the delivery of good care services.
+It presupposes that “practitioner skills” are not the same as “management skills” although of course there are areas of ellision.
+The two areas of expertise can feed each other to mutual benefit.

 Shared Care Recording

 The Shared Care Record (or “Home Support Book”, or “Patient-Held Record” ) offers the patient custody and control of his/her own health record.
-Articles describing the approach have been published in OpenMind and in the Nursing Times.
+Articles describing the approach were published in OpenMind and in the Nursing Times magazines.
 The versions described are 1/ for people with mental health problems and 2/ for people who are house-bound (usually elderly people).
-We believe the approach would also be valuable in the support of people with learning difficulties.
+We believe the approach can be valuable in the support of people with learning difficulties as well.
+It gives people a sense of ownership and involvement.
+Their record becomes less “your file on me,” than “my story.”
+Computerised recording is not a substitute for this approach.

 Spirituality and Mental Health

-There is growing interest in spirituality in mental health circles.
+Spirituality can be a creative topic in mental health circles.
 We offer a good paper that explores the subject with profundity and poetry.
-The writer, Julie Liebrich, lives in New Zealand.
-She has given us her permission to publish her paper on this web site.
+The writer, Julie Liebrich, gave her permission for Hyphen-21 to publish her paper.

 Poetry Workshops for Carers